China April HSBC services PMI hits 2015 high, stock rally boosts business for some

 "More (policy) measures may be required to ensure the economy does not slow further from the 7 percent annual pace of growth registered in the first quarter," Qu said.

-Buffeted by a housing slowdown and anemic growth in exports, manufacturing and investment, China's economy grew at its weakest pace in six years in the first quarter.
+Buffeted by a housing slowdown and anaemic growth in exports, manufacturing and investment, China's economy grew at its weakest pace in six years in the first quarter.

 A Reuters poll in April showed most analysts expect the economy to expand 7 percent in 2015, right in line with the government's growth target, provided authorities further loosen monetary policy to stoke activity.